 “Fintech” is one of the most trending terms in the past year, both in Finance and Technology niches.
 It generally refers to the Utilization of the latest technology to enhance Financial products/services.

 The hype has increased for fintech mainly because of the economy it has built.
 The market value has risen to $1 trillion, which is greater than any bank that there is.
-Also, the consumers are empowered to handle their finance with greater ease.
-Within just a few years since its emergence, Fintech has an enormous impact on traditional banks.
+Also, consumers are empowered to handle their finances with greater ease.
+Within just a few years since its emergence, Fintech has had an enormous impact on traditional banks.

 This is what Fintech exactly does!

-It can basically offer everything that the traditional banks can, but at the comfort of sitting at your home or anywhere across the globe for that matter.
-It offers services such as — Personal Financial Management, Loans, Payments, Credit cards, Insurance, Investment, along with a digital bank account.
+It can basically offer everything that traditional banks can but at the comfort of sitting at your home or anywhere across the globe for that matter.
+It offers services such as — Personal Financial Management, Loans, Payments, Credit cards, Insurance, and Investment, along with a digital bank account.

-With so many services in the touch of the screen, it’s no wonder why a major share of Fintech App users belong to ‘Gen-Z’!
+With so many services at the touch of the screen, it’s no wonder why a major share of Fintech App users belong to ‘Gen-Z’!